lorae/multifamily-households/README.md

 `immigrant-households`.

     🛑 Important: Do not clone this **inside** of the `immigrant-households` repo: instead, it should be a
-    sibling: it should contained in the same folder structure as `households-over-the-years`.
+    sibling: it should contained in the same folder structure as `multifamily-households`.

     MacOS/Linux: